-Mount Work is one of the largest regional parks, and is the dominant hill on the horizon from many vantage points in Saanich, Victoria and the Saanich Peninsula.
-This popular recreation spot offers a variety of landscapes and activities.
+Mount Work stands out on the horizon from many views in Saanich, Victoria, and the Saanich Peninsula.
+This large regional park is a popular recreation area and offers diverse landscapes and a variety of activities.

-• Mount Work - Hartland, a separate area of multi-use trails open to mountain biking
+Mount Work - Hartland is a separate area with multi-use trails that are open to mountain biking.
+There is an accessible loop trail at the Munn Road entrance.

 Trail Rating: Moderate to Challenging